29 May 2018 by Anna Staford

 South Korea may not be the first location that springs to mind when your mind starts drifting to your next holiday destination and wondering if your travel insurance is still valid.
 However, those that have had the foresight to visit this amazing country, have fallen in love with it instantly.

-If you’re tempted to try somewhere new and unique for your next trip, here are five things to do during your stay in South Korea.
+If you’re tempted to try somewhere new and unique for your next trip, here are five things to do in South Korea.

 If you are planning a trip between March and May, be sure to visit one of the Cherry Blossom Festivals.
 If you’re a fan of flowers and natural beauty then this is a must, but you’ll still be bowled over by the amazing site, even if you’re not a nature lover.
 There are countless locations to see endless tunnels and hillsides of the most vibrant and stunning pink cherry blossoms stretching for miles upon miles all across the nation.